 If you notice small drips in lieu of a large puddle around your air conditioner, water could be bouncing off the evaporator coil instead of flowing down the condensate line.
 This can take place if the coils are dirty, or if holes in the insulation around the coils deflect the water.
 The most ideal way to avoid the evaporator coil from becoming run down is to stay on top of annual air conditioning maintenance.

 A coating of frost could appear on the indoor coils, which drips onto the floor as it melts.
 If you see this, turn off your air conditioner right away to stop from frying the compressor.
 The evaporator coil can freeze because of limited airflow.
 To prevent this, put in a new filter before it becomes full.
 If that doesn’t solve the issue, the refrigerant is possibly low or other repairs are necessary.
 You’ll need a skilled HVAC technician like one from D.A.
 Bennett Service Experts to examine the charge and repair any leaks.

 Our Experts Can Handle All Your Air Conditioning Repair Needs

 Whatever the reason why your AC is leaking water, D.A.
 Bennett Service Experts can fix the problem.
 We’ll check and service your air conditioner, getting it back to operating again without delay.

-Our technicians are highly trained, knowledgeable and NATE-certified to ensure a job well done.
+Our technicians are highly trained, knowledgeable and ACE-certified to ensure a job well done.
 We have full confidence in our service—in fact, we support everything we offer with a one-year 100% Satisfaction Guarantee!*

 We’ll even suggest a worry-free membership plan.
 This could help you discover AC troubles early so you can halt later breakdowns while keeping your residence cooler.